Table of contents

 Econda

 Econda specializes in e-commerce and can generate the exact customer value using the RFM method.
 The tool is versatile in terms of custom plugins, allowing users to build their tracking tool according to their needs, e.g. "Marketplace Revenue" for bundling all sales on various online marketplaces.
 In addition to the software, the company also offers training, consulting and workshops.
-For prices and conditions, you must contact a sales representative.
+For prices and conditions, you need to contact a sales representative.

 etracker

 The German company etracker offers web tracking primarily for store owners.
 The tool offers interfaces to all common content management systems such as Drupal and WordPress, as well as to Google AdWords and Shopware.
 The functions include web analytics, app analytics and UX analytics. etracker offers a trial version for 30 days including telephone support.
-After that, there are three license types: Basic from €9 per month, Pro from €19 per month and Enterprise from €99 per month, whereby the price must be requested from the sales department.

-Google Analytics
+Google Analytics GA4

-Piwik PRO
+MATOMO // Piwik PRO

 You can arrange a demo here: https://piwikpro.de/demo-vereinbaren/